Dahlerau train disaster: Funerals

 Radevormwald was a small town with a population of about 20,000, and the effects of the accident were devastating on its population.
 An entire year of pupils was wiped out, and virtually everyone was affected directly or indirectly.
 Most of the dead teenage pupils were laid to rest in a separate grave on the Radevormwald cemetery.
 The funeral took place on June 2, 1971, a remarkably hot day, and was attended by about 10,000 people, among them Chancellor Willy Brandt, the Minister of Transport and the president of the Bundesrat.
 Public life came to a halt on that day, as shops closed and train service on the railway line was suspended during the funeral.
 Condolences arrived from places as far as France and Great Britain.
 An uncle of a pupil who died in the rail accident suffered a heart attack due to the hot weather and later died.

-In 1972, a stone pillar containing the inscription "Komme Geist von den vier Winden herbei und hauche diese Toten an, damit sie lebendig werden" (Ezekiel 37.9, translates as "Come from the four winds, O breath, and breathe upon these slain, that they may live") was placed next to the graves.
+In 1972, a stone pillar containing the inscription "Von den vier Winden komme Geist und hauche über diese Toten, auf dass sie wieder lebendig werden" (Ezekiel 37.9, translates as "Come from the four winds, O breath, and breathe upon these slain, that they may live") was placed next to the graves.
 At first, the inscription was criticised as overly and inappropriately optimistic ("...that they may live"); the complaints later settled down.